Pandemic prevention: Risks of pandemic prevention

-Efforts of pandemic prevention and related endeavors reportedly risk triggering pandemics themselves as of 2021.
-These risk include, but are not limited to, unwitting laboratory escape and accidents such as spillovers during field interventions/experiments like field collection, and misuse of its results due to e.g. insecure commercial sales of required equipment and/or materials and/or data.
+Efforts of pandemic prevention and related endeavors carry risks of triggering pandemics themselves.
+These risk include unwitting laboratory escape and accidents such as spillovers during field interventions like wildlife virus sampling, and misuse of its results due to e.g. insecure commercial sales of required equipment and/or materials and/or data.
+However, not engaging in any form of sampling also carries risks, as it could leave communities unprepared for future spillover events and unaware of future potential pathogens.

 One approach to mitigate risks from pandemic prevention is to "maintain a database with hashes of deadly and dangerous sequences" which don't contain data with a potential for danger (depending on various factors) and also "can't be reverse-engineered to learn the dangerous original sequence if you don't already know it".
 This would theoretically enable checking sequences against a database of recorded pathogens without maintaining a database of deadly sequences.
 Another approach is not building such databases or not collecting dangerous sequences in the first place.
 A 2014 study proposed safer "alternatives to experiments with novel potential pandemic pathogens" than some of the current methods.